DudeNr33/gherlint/README.md

 ## Linting Feature Files
 ``gherlint`` comes with a command line interface.
-To recursively lint all feature files in a directory, run ``gherlint lint``.
+To recursively lint all feature files in a directory, run ``gherlint lint <path>``.

 ## Computing Metrics
 ``gherlint`` can also create some metrics for you if you want to know how many features, scenarios and steps you have in your test suite.
-To do so, run ``gherlint stats``.
+To do so, run ``gherlint stats <path>``.

 ## Disclaimer
 ``gherlint`` is still in an early development phase.
 New checks will be added over time.
 If you want to contribute, feel free to open issues suggesting useful checkers, or open a pull request if you want to!

 ## Roadmap